Blue-collar games were great in 2020 because they’re about perseverance

 SnowRunner is a good example of this.

-Saber Interactive developed SnowRunner, which is a followup to the Spintires and MudRunner games.
+Saber Interactive developed SnowRunner, which is a follow-up to the Spintires and MudRunner games.
 It’s about using big trucks to deliver supplies across an unforgiving open-world terrain.
 As the name suggests, you are often hauling goods over snow or mud, which can impede your progress.

 It’s the player’s job to use the various trucks in combination with one another to push through deep snow and mud.